malloydata/malloy/docs/_src/language/overview.md

 "domain" is "exploration and transformation of SQL datasets."

 This section is designed to be an explorable reference to the underlying language.
-For an overview of malloy, refer to the [Basics of Malloy](../language/basic.md) introduction.
+For an overview of malloy, refer to the [Malloy Quickstart](../language/basic.md) introduction.

 * [About Malloy](about-malloy.md) – A longer read, why is there Malloy and why does it look like it does
 * [Queries](query.md) – How to write data transformations in malloy